developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxUSBManager/index.md

     ![img](../../images/MxUSBManagerTutorialImages/on_destroy_method.jpg)

 That's it!!!
-We are done with all the coding and configuration part that will let us configure (Enable/Disable) the USB ADB Usage on Symbol Android device.
+We are done with all the coding and configuration part that will let us configure (Enable/Disable) the USB ADB Usage on Zebra Android device.
 Now let us run the application.

 ## Running the Application